Getting Started With Radegast: A User Guide for the Blind and Visually Impaired

 To obtain a copy of Radegast, please visit: https://radegast.life/download

-Please note that Radegast is optimized for Windows and Linux and may not work well on Macintosh computers.
+Please note that Radegast is optimized for Windows.
+It may not work as well on computers running Mac or Linux.

 Once you have done that, hit the space bar or enter on “Log In” and wait until you have been logged in.
 You will know when you are logged in because the cursor will automatically be placed in the edit field of the chat window.